Los Angeles County Museum of Art: Modern and Contemporary Art

-The Modern Art collection is displayed in the Ahmanson Building, which was renovated in 2008 to have a new entrance featuring a large staircase, conceived as a gathering place similar to Rome's Spanish Steps.
+The Modern Art collection was displayed in the Ahmanson Building, which was renovated in 2008 to have a new entrance featuring a large staircase, conceived as a gathering place similar to Rome's Spanish Steps.
 Filling the atrium at the base of the staircase is Tony Smith's massive sculpture Smoke (1967).
 The plaza level galleries also house African art and a gallery highlighting the Robert Gore Rifkind Center for German Expressionist Studies.

 The modern collection on the plaza level displays works from 1900 to the 1970s, largely populated by the Janice and Henri Lazarof Collection.
 In December 2007, Janice and Henri Lazarof gave LACMA 130 mostly modernist works estimated to be worth more than $100 million.
 The collection includes 20 works by Picasso, watercolors and paintings by Paul Klee and Wassily Kandinsky and a considerable number of sculptures by Alberto Giacometti, Constantin Brâncuși, Henry Moore, Willem de Kooning, Joan Miró, Louise Nevelson, Archipenko, and Arp.
 In 2025, art dealer Otto Kallir's family gifted more than 130 Austrian Expressionist works to LACMA; the donation, with a value well in excess of $60 million, added the first paintings by Gustav Klimt, Egon Schiele, and Richard Gerstl to the museum's collection.